-Tips for Events in Public Venues
+Tips for Planning Events in Public Venues

 Partnering with public venues – such as malls, libraries, or museums – is a great way for you to gain exposure for your events.
-If you would like to plan an event in a public venue, consider the following tips for a successful event:

 - Visit the contact in person and give him or her an overview of the event plan.
 This will build an interest and enthusiasm that may not come from a phone call or an email.